-Even a simple spreadsheet using Excel or Google Sheets can help with your thinking.
+Even a simple spreadsheet using Excel or Google Sheets can help with your critical thinking.
 It will help you lay out ideas into an easy-to-read table to help you keep track of your thoughts, your processes and your different categories.
 Categorizing ideas into columns and rows can help you to identify new patterns in data.

 5. A Pros and Cons List

 A simple pros and cons list can help you to get your ideas out of your brain and onto paper.
 Once it’s on paper, you can go through the list systematically and compare the pros and cons directly with one another.
 Once you’ve done this, you may have a better idea of what conclusions to come to.

 6. De Bono’s Six Thinking Hats

 Another strategy for helping your thinking skills is to use De Bono’s Six Thinking Hats.
 These are six metaphorical ‘hats’ that you can put on.
 Each hat represents a different way to look at a topic.
 When you ‘put the hat on’, you have to think from the perspective of the hat.
 These hats are great for your critical thinking.